Home > Resources > Blog >

 Changes for the VAT refund process in Belgium were also announced.
 Currently, taxpayers may request the full pending refund amount via the VAT return, including the VAT credit accumulated and carried forward from previous periods.

-However, effective by January 2025 the following changes will impact the VAT refund process:
+However, the following changes (currently on hold) will impact the VAT refund process:

 • When selecting to request a refund on the current VAT return, only the credit generated from that period can be requested.